nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-4.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30402](https://jira.nuxeo.com/browse/NXP-30402)

-### Fix the permission check to empty the trash
+### Fix the Permission Check to Empty the Trash

 The permission check to empty the trash has been fixed and it is now done on the immediate document and not the parent.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30417](https://jira.nuxeo.com/browse/NXP-30417)

-### Fix matching of subconverter's source MIME type
+### Fix Matching of Subconverters Source MIME Type

 When a converter is defined as a subconverter (e.g any2pdf in. anyToPdfToThumbnail), Wildcards in MIME types are now allowed in chained converter subconverters.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30332](https://jira.nuxeo.com/browse/NXP-30332)

-### Cannot boot when symlinking Nuxeo Server directories
+### Cannot Boot When Symlinking Nuxeo Server Directories

 Nuxeo starts when Nuxeo directory uses symbolic link.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30454](https://jira.nuxeo.com/browse/NXP-30454)

-### IMAP Connector - Handle mails with attachments without Content-Disposition
+### IMAP Connector - Handle Mails With Attachments Without Content-Disposition

 Emails with attachments without Content-Disposition are correctly collected.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30062](https://jira.nuxeo.com/browse/NXP-30062)

-# Learn more
+# Learn More

 [More information about released changes and fixed bugs](https://jira.nuxeo.com/secure/ReleaseNote.jspa?projectId=10011&version=21250) is available in our bug tracking tool.